mbloms/academy-git-101-backwards/excercises/remotes.md

 # Prerequisites

+This excercise assumes the following:

+- You have installed Git (see https://git-scm.com/downloads for instructions)
+- You run the commands in a Bash shell terminal (on Windows, use Git Bash or equivalent)
+- You have configured Git with your name and email with the following commands:

+      git config --global user.name "Your Name"
+      git config --global user.email "your.name@omegapoint.se"

-Please make sure that you have done the following:
+Also make sure that you have done the following:

 - Create a Github account
 - Connect Github account to Omegapoint organization